Listen, I love coffee (I need my daily dose of caffeine). To be precise, I love espresso.

 So I either fill my glass with ice and a shot of espresso, or I make this simple coffee granita (with a touch of cardamom, because yes).

-Little tip: I recommend to serve this like you do with espresso: one shot! (so, don't drink the whole thing - remember it has a bit of sugar!;))
+Little tip: I recommend to serve this like you do with espresso: one shot! (so, don't drink the whole thing)

 P.S. no you don't need special equipment, hurray!